Cross-Connecticut Run for Mental Health Awareness

 The Cross-Connecticut Run for Mental Health Awareness

-The event is a fundraiser for Mental Health Connecticut.
-There is no event fee, but participants are asked to donate or raise donations, with a suggested donation of $56 mentioned as an example.
+The event is organized as a fundraiser for Mental Health Connecticut.
+There is no entry fee, and participants are asked to donate or to raise funds on behalf of the organization.